SEO Case Study: 0 to 150,000 Monthly Visitors in 8 Months

 Before you can do that though, you need to know how to actually find the keywords.
 These are my three favorite techniques:

 The wiki strategy is a great starting point for coming up with ideas.
+We also used some principles of this strategy with one of our clients whose informational website we helped get to 100,000 monthly visitors in six months.
 The idea is simple: You take some umbrella idea like “green tea,” and then think of everything related to green tea that could also be a keyword.

 First, there’s everything related to green tea specifically, like “green tea benefits,” “caffeine in green tea,” “how to brew green tea,” “best green tea”…